New

 • Compare across interviews: After reading a few transcripts, you'll start noticing patterns.
 The same frustrations mentioned by different participants, or similar workflows described independently, are strong signals worth investigating further.

-• Don't skip low-scoring interviews entirely: While high-quality interviews are more valuable overall, even shorter or less detailed conversations can contain unexpected insights.
-A brief but honest answer sometimes reveals more than a long, polished response.
+• Don't skip low-scoring interviews entirely: While high-quality interviews (scoring 3 or above) are more valuable overall, even shorter or less detailed conversations can contain unexpected insights.

 Understanding the Conversation Flow